 Any organisation or individual can participate in the Taimiteko initiative.
 This site provides a calculator that allows you to count the number of seedlings to be planted based on the amount of carbon you or your organisation wish to remove.

 If you would like an estimate of the carbon footprint emissions of your organisation or association, you can also download an open carbon calculator to your computer from the University of Helsinki’s Hiilifiksu (Carbon smart) Association website.

 In the beginning phase of Taimiteko, only business partnerships were established.
 However, now also individuals can participate by donating tree seedlings via the online store on this site.

 This is how an organisation / community can get involved in planting seedlings

-- The organisation has a calculation either of its CO2 emissions which it wishes to offset, or the amount to be invested in the project.
+- The organisation has a calculation of the desired amount of carbon sequestration or the amount to be invested in the project.

-- The counter calculates how much the desired compensation will cost and how many seedlings are to be planted in the forest.
+- The calculator defines how much the desired carbon sequestration will cost and how many seedlings are to be planted in the forest.

-- The organisation / community contacts 4H and pays for the seedlings at 2,5 € / seedling.
+- The organisation / community contacts 4H and pays for the seedlings at 3 € / each seedling.

 - 4H and local operators work jointly to look for suitable land.